UK TV review: The Twilight Zone: Season 1 and 2

 It’s a prospect that’s enough to get any fan of his or the original series excited.
 The Twilight Zone, after all, was the topical satire of its day, smuggling political messages and social critiques into McCarthy-era living rooms in the form of science fiction.
 Famed for its twists and turns, all wrapped up in bundles of eerie storytelling no longer than 30 minutes, The Twilight Zone was a genre-bending classic with a playful wit and ambitious scope.
 The biggest surprise twist of the all-new The Twilight Zone, based on the opening episodes, is that it may not always have much to say at all.

 The same is true of Episode 2, The Comedian, which sees Kumail Nanjiani (The Big Sick) play Samir, a stand-up whose failing routine suddenly gets supercharged by a mysterious figure and an equally mysterious power.
-A guest turn from Tracy Morgan brings a nice dose of menace, which Kumail is eminently likeable as the would-be comic who faces a dark cost to achieve fame and success.
+A guest turn from Tracy Morgan brings a nice dose of menace, while Kumail is eminently likeable as the would-be comic who faces a dark cost to achieve fame and success.
 But the Faustian theme is one that’s as old as “Knock, Knock” jokes, even with its more contemporary setting, and if the episode is trying to say something about the challenge of political comedy today, it’s not a particularly clear message.

 There’s more substance to Replay, which sees a woman use a time-travelling video camera to avoid a racist cop – a neat fusion of genre tropes and real life context to produce a tense piece of telly.
 That episode shows promise for the series to embrace the same role as its predecessor in this new decade.
 The directors all bring a slick, glossy quality to the episodes, while the cast are uniformly convincing, with Adam Scott in particular making his somewhat cliched character feel genuine.

 Peele pops up at the beginning and end of each episode as a suitably enigmatic and imperious narrator.
-But even his seal of approval can’t stop The Twilight Zone feeling like it’s fighting an uphill struggle, as it not only returns to our screens in the age of #MeToo and Donald Trump, it also returns to our screens in the age of a growing number of anthology series, from Inside No 9 to Black Mirror.
-The former, which also uses genre trappings to tell twisted, funny stories, sets the bar very high for any new TV compendium, and The Twilight Zone struggles to meet it, in terms of tight pacing.
+But even his seal of approval can’t stop The Twilight Zone feeling like it’s fighting an uphill struggle, as it not only returns to our screens in the age of #MeToo and Donald Trump, but also returns to our screens in the age of a growing number of anthology series, from Inside No 9 to Black Mirror.
+The former, which also uses genre trappings to tell twisted, funny stories, sets the bar very high for any new TV compendium, and The Twilight Zone struggles to meet it, particularly in terms of tight pacing.
 Black Mirror, meanwhile, manages more disturbing darkness in the horror of its more immediately modern concerns.